linode/docs/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/index.md

 1. Once this command completes, Filebeat's `DaemonSet` will have successfully updated all running pods.

 1. Next, create a Kibana values file to append annotations to the Kibana `Deployment` that will indicate that Filebeat should parse certain fields as json values.
-This configuration file will instruct Filebeat to parse the `message` field as json and store the parsed object underneath the `kibana.` field.
+This configuration file will instruct Filebeat to parse the `message` field as json and store the parsed object underneath the `kibana` field.

     {{< file "kibana-values.yml" yaml >}}